Twin pregnancies are the most common multifetal pregnancies.

 - however, the thickness is however subjective and becomes progressively more difficult to asses (98% accuracy in the first trimester vs 83% later)

 - single gestational sac

 - T sign: thin intertwin membrane

-- single placental mass (note however, that most dichorionic pregnancies have placental masses that abut each other and can be often mistaken for single placenta, especially in the third trimester)
+- single placental mass (note, however, that most dichorionic pregnancies have placental masses that about each other and can be often mistaken for single placenta, especially in the third trimester)

 - 1. Weissleder R, Wittenberg J, Harisinghani MG.
 Primer of diagnostic imaging.
 Mosby Inc. (2007) ISBN:0323040683.
 Read it at Google Books - Find it at Amazon